lp74/ReGraFX/readme.md

 -   The **eyes** means that the **input** link is an **observer** (there can be multiple links/observers).
 -   The **inner circle** represents the node **task** (that returns a Promise).
 -   The **clock** represents the task **scheduler**,
--   The **envelope** means that the output is an observable that can notify the connected nodes; there are three possible outcomes:
+-   The **envelope** means that the output is an observable that can notify the connected nodes.
+Every envelope contains a token used to trace the path and to cancel the tasks execution.
+There are three possible outcomes:
     -   the notification message of a successful task, associated to Promise.prototype.then(),
     -   the error of a failure, associated to Promise.prototype.catch(),
     -   the finally, associated to Promise.prototype.finally()